SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Druidic Magic

 You know one cantrip of your choice from the Druid spell list.
 Wisdom is your spellcasting ability for it.

+# 2. - Cave Wyrmkin

+Cave Wyrmkins are wyrms that have adapted living in vast underground network of caves.
+They are born with strong sense of direction in order to navigate skillfully, and use their powerful claws to dig tunnels.

+## Level 1

+* Attribute Increase

+Strength +2

+* Attribute Increase

+Constitution +1

+* Cave Senses

+You have advantage in Wisdom (Survival) ability checks.

+* Charging Strike

+If you use dash as an action, you can use unarmed strike as a bonus action.

+* Powerful Claws

+Your unarmed strike deal 1d6 damage instead of 1.
+When you hit a target with a melee attack, you can use shove as a bonus action.